Patients across Portsmouth area face problems calling GP practices, survey finds

 '˜This allows those who don't have online resources an easier time to get through on the phones.'

-Elsewhere, Vine Medical Group in WaterloovilleÂ had 24 per cent of patients who found phoning their GP easy.
+Vine Medical Group in WaterloovilleÂ had 24 per cent of patients who found phoning their GP easy.
 It was the lowest figure of the town's surgeries but has recruited more call handlers.

 A spokeswoman said: '˜We have seen a significant increase in demand over the past yearÂ butÂ we have listened toÂ patient feedbackÂ and invested inÂ a new telephone system.

-Just over half (52 per cent) of Bosmere Medical Group patients, in Havant, were able to easily get through.
+Just 52 per cent of Bosmere Medical Group patients, in Havant, easily got through.

 Practice manager Sophie WalkerÂ said: 'We changed our phone system in April andÂ it's much better now.
-The results maybe aren't a true reflection of how things are now because we have improved.'
+The results maybe aren't a true reflection of how things are now.'

 Additional reporting by Ben Fishwick and Tamara Siddiqui.